rajabishek/blogger/source/_drafts/Java-Essentials.md

             }
         }

-        System.out.println("The maximum occuring character is " + maxCharacter + " and its maximum count is: " + maxCount);
+        System.out.println("The maximum occurring character is " + maxCharacter + " and its maximum count is: " + maxCount);
     }
 }
 ```